-This method of assessment is an ongoing assessment of learner knowledge.
+This method of assessment is an ongoing assessment of learner knowledge throughout the duration of the course.
 This assessment model requires learners to provide a short response to prescribed questions within a workbook set by HABC.
 Successful learners will have to demonstrate knowledge and understanding across the qualification syllabus.
-This assessment is supported by the centre nominated assessor and records should be maintained and held at the centre for quality assurance purposes.
-For more information on this method of assessment please see the tutor, assessor and IQA support pack available to download from the HABC website.
+This assessment is supported and assessed by the nominated tutor/assessor and records must be maintained and held at the centre for quality assurance purposes.
+There is a requirement for internal quality assurance of the learner workbooks to take place.
+For more information on this method of assessment, including quality assurance processes, please see the Tutor, Assessor and IQA Support Pack which is available to download from the HABC website.